jatoben/CommandLine/README.md

 ### Command arguments

-Any strings provided in the invocation that are not predefined options can be accessed as an array, and their descriptions are included in usage notes:
+Any strings provided after the option terminator (“--”) can be accessed as an array, and their descriptions are included in usage notes:

 ```swift
 import CommandLine